Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/smart-retries/README.md

 This section covers how smart retries function, the supported payment processors, and how to enable it.
 {% endhint %}

-Smart retry is a Hyperswitch feature to improve the payment success rates in a multi-processor setup.
+Smart retry is a Superstream feature to improve the payment success rates in a multi-processor setup.
 If the payment fails through the primary processor due to specific reasons, the payment will be retried with an alternative payment processor to increase the chances of making the payment successful.

 There are two possible types of payment retry flows: